Yannis4444/NodeMcuLedAudioVisualizer/README.md

 For the latter you would need to connect GND, left audio and right audio of the input as seen in the [schematic section](#schematic) to a second headphone jack.
 Once you have the second jack in place you can use one as the input and one as an output.

+## Running
+Once the program starts the NodeMCU will start by getting some values from its analog pin to get a reference for the measured voltages.
+On an Arduino Uno or Nano this is not necessary as it comes with an AREF pin used to provide a reference voltage.
+Because of this you should always start the NodeMCU when connected to the playback device without any music playing.
+Once the reference values are gathered the strip will light up once to show it is ready.
+This can be turned off by setting `FLASH_AFTER_CALIBRATING` to `false`.